-There's more than one way to watch the action from Royal Birkdale, so don't be too disheartened if you aren't a Sky Sports subscriber.
+There's more than one way to watch the action from Carnoustie, so don't be too disheartened if you aren't a Sky Sports subscriber.
 Here's how to watch The Open without Sky Sports

 How to Watch The Open Without Sky Sports